 Since 1850, 481 persons have served on the Los Angeles City Council and 78 of them ended up resigning from office before completing their terms (seven others were actually removed from office, but, that's another story).
 Of course, the vast majority of those who resigned did so for entirely acceptable reasons.
 They were either elected to another office, or offered a new job, or stepped down for health or other personal reasons.
 However, a small number, at least since the last century, resigned for less-than-honorable reasons.
 In the early 20th century, Richmond Plant had to resign from the council because he had violated residency rules for the office.
 A little more than a hundred years later, Mitchell Englander and José Huizar ended up resigning in the face of federal corruption charges (Englander was convicted and went to prison).
 Not long after these two, Nury Martinez appears to be the only council member, at least since the 20th century, to actually resign for less-than-honorable reasons that didn't involve breaking the law (although the California Attorney General is looking into that).
-That story is not yet over, however.
-Involved with Martinez were council members Gil Cedillo and Kevin de León, who came under intense public pressure to join Martinez as former council members.
+Involved with Martinez in her scandal were council members Gil Cedillo and Kevin de León, who both came under intense public pressure to join Martinez as former council members.
+Cedillo ended up leaving office a few months later anyway, in December 2022, due to having been earlier defeated in an effort to be re-elected.

 |Council Member||Period on Council||Reason Behind Resignation|